 - Terminate access to content editors and managers who are no longer employed by the represented account’s department/area.

 - Archive or delete inactive social media accounts.

 4. RELATED POLICIES AND PROCEDURES

-Executive Sponsor: University President
+Executive Sponsor: Advancement Vice President

 Approved by President’s Council: 06/27/2011

-Full revision history maintained by Human Resources.
+Full revision history maintained by the Office of Compliance & Ethics.